top of page

 Reducing Cognitive Load Through Structure and Progressive Disclosure

 Once inside the Writing Report, instructors were presented with critical data about the writing process.
 However, due to the lack of structure and hierarchy, it was difficult to understand what that data was actually conveying about the student’s writing journey.
 Was there a concern?
 If so, what was it, and how severe was it?
 It was also unclear where instructors should go next from this page.
-As a result, instructors were left to mentally piece together the story themselves which is a time-consuming and cognitively demanding task.
+As a result, instructors were left to mentally piece together the story themselves, a time-consuming and cognitively demanding task.

 To address this, I focused on organizing writing-process data into clear categories and creating structured paths that instructors could move through intentionally across the report.
 Creating categories was much like sorting loose papers into meaningful piles - it helps people decide what to look at first.
 Within each category, hierarchy allowed broader signals and insights to surface before detailed evidence.
 With progressive disclosure, instructors could move from overview to detail without losing context, choosing when to dig deeper instead of being confronted with all data at once.